 - 1. Initiate a criminal background and a child and dependent adult abuse check with the College specified vendor along with the required payment to the vendor.
 The student must authorize the vendor to provide the results of these checks as part of the final verification for admission to the academic major. - 2.
 Complete documentation needed on immunizations and upload into the vendor's software.
-It is advised to submit the Immunization form to your primary health care provider as soon as possible in order to ensure its completion in advance of the admission deadline to the major established by the Chair.
-The Immunization form verifies compliance with the following: - a.
-Two-step TB skin testing done within the past year; then a TB Skin test yearly after admission.
-If a positive PPD or history, a negative chest x-ray report. - b.
-Begin the Hepatitis B series or positive Hepatitis B Surface titer, or provide a letter from student's physician stating need for exemption. - c.
-Measles, mumps, rubella (MMR vaccine) two doses or titers of all three diseases showing full immunity.

-- d.
-Chicken Pox (Varicella): proof of disease by physician documentation or a positive titer or two doses of Varicella vaccine. - e.
-Seasonal flu vaccination in required to participate in courses that include a clinical rotation during flu season. - 3.
+It is advised to submit the Immunization Form (form provided by Student Health Services) to your primary health care provider as soon as possible in order to ensure its completion in advance of the admission deadline to the major established by the Chair.
+The Immunization Form verifies compliance with the following: - a.
+Two-step TB skin testing within the past year; then one-step TB skin test yearly after admission.
+Acceptable alternatives to TB skin testing are a negative T-spot blood test OR a negative QuantifFEROON Gold blood test.
+If a positive skin test or a history of positive tests, a negative chest-ray report administered within the past 12 months is required; then a TB Questionnaire completed yearly after admission (form provided by Student Health Services). - b.
+Hepatitis B: Completion of series (three doses), OR initiation of the Hepatitis B series (if series is in process, student must meet all immunization deadlines per CDC guidelines to remain in clinicals or practicums), OR a positive titer showing full immunity. - c.
+Measles, Mumps, and Rubella (MMR): Completion of series (two doses) OR positive titers of all three diseases showing full immunity. - d.
+Chicken Pox (Varicella): Completion of series (two doses), OR positive titer showing full immunity, OR proof of disease by medical provider documentation. - e.
+Seasonal flu vaccination is required annually to participate in courses that include a clinical rotation during flu season. - 3.
 Acknowledge personal ability to adhere to the clinical standards for the academic major. - 4.
-Upload into the vendor's software proof of completion and current certification in American Heart Association CPR for the Health Care Provider. - 5.
-Chairs may require additional documentation.
-Deadlines for completion will be noted on the Tracker.
+Upload into the vendor's software proof of completion and current certification in American Heart Association Basic Life Support Provider (MLS major is not required to meet this requirement). - 5.
+Associate Deans may require additional documentation.
+Deadlines for completion will be noted on the vendor's software.